Lesson Plan - Get It!

 - Did you get $100(1 + 0.04)t?

-We will call the amount invested initially the PRINCIPAL (represented by P), and we will represent the interest rate with the letter r.
-Finally, the amount in the account at the end of t years we will call A.
+Call the amount invested initially the PRINCIPAL (represented by P), and represent the interest rate with the letter r.
+Finally, the amount in the account at the end of t years is A.

 - What do you think the formula will be?